 - Mary Tiger, Sustainability Coordinator, Orange Water and Sewer Authority & Urban Water Consortium

-- Jason Hunt, Water Quality Planner, City of Charlotte Stormwater Services & Stormwater Group
+- Jason Hunt, Water Quality Planner, City of Charlotte Stormwater Services & Stormwater Consortium

-- Kevin Boyer, Senior Project Engineer, City of Raleigh Stormwater Management Division & Stormwater Group
+- Kevin Boyer, Senior Project Engineer, City of Raleigh Stormwater Management Division & Stormwater Consortium

-- Caroline Loop, Environmental Services Manager, Wake County
+- Caroline Loop, Deputy Environmental Services Director, Wake County

 WRRI directors and staff have a long history of service on state and local boards, committees and commissions that move water resources efforts forward in NC and nationally.
 Currently, we serve on the following: